- Code of conduct

 The UIC Library maintains a high level of respect for the confidentiality of patrons and the questions they ask.
 The Library will not share data collected in the course of reference service that could identify specific individuals except with the patron’s permission or as required by law.
 The Library keeps general statistics about its services and research consultations; however, the statistics do not include patron identification data.
+The Library retains emails and chat transcripts that may contain identifying details used only to provide service.
 The data are used for compilation of statistical reports and assessment.
 In the course of typical reference service, a University Library employee may forward information to other University Library staff members in order to answer questions efficiently and thoroughly.
 In such cases, the patron will be copied on the forwarded message.

 Library staff have the authority to uphold this code and to expect cooperation from all patrons to make the Library a quiet, safe, and appropriate environment conducive for study.
 Together, we will:

 - Preserve an atmosphere for research and study

 - Respect laws and campus public safety rules